Mechanical Metallurgy Laboratory (LMM)

 Our current projects

-The present project combines three-dimensional (3D) femtosecond laser processing and metal pressure infiltration to provide a new pathway to the manufacturing of metallic components that have a complex shape at sub-micron resolution.
+The present project, carried out in collaboration with the laboratory of Prof. Yves Bellouard (GALATEA), combines three-dimensional (3D) femtosecond laser processing and metal pressure infiltration to provide a new pathway to the manufacturing of metallic components that have a complex shape at sub-micron resolution.
 Since there is currently no tool for producing true three-dimensional components at the micrometer scale, this process could address the needs from various industrial sectors such as medtech (micro-implants), consumer electronics, lasers, telecommunications (electro-optics components), and also watchmaking (decorations, components).

 In this project we aim at addressing the mechanical properties of oxide inclusions embedded in an iron matrix, as well as the inclusion-matrix interface characteristics.
 The elastic modulus, hardness and strength of oxides generated within an iron melt and produced in our laboratory will be addressed using nanoindentation techniques as well as testing procedures developed at LMM during previous projects.